-- do not allow the static water level to rise above the bottom edge of the rear bumper and - do not allow waves to break higher than 15 cm (6 inches) above the bottom edge of the rear bumper.
+- do not allow the static water level to rise above the bottom edge of the rear bumper. - do not allow waves to break higher than 15 cm (6 inches) above the bottom edge of the rear bumper.

-Exceeding these limits may allow water to enter critical vehicle components, adversely affecting driveability, emissions, reliability and causing internal transmission damage.
+Exceeding these limits may allow water to enter vehicle components:

+- · causing internal damage to the components. - · affecting driveability, emissions and reliability.